datocms/old-website/src/docs/05_guides/05_localizing-images/01_index.md

 ![Pick existing image block](../../images/localization/9.png)

 **Pro tip**: if you chose to use the additional fields to manage image titles, you are then free to use the native title and alt text to describe your medias and leverage the search functionality in the media management section of DatoCMS.
 If you have a big media library this is going to be very useful to help you find the assets!

----

-### Adding new locales along the way

-With DatoCMS you are free to add new locales at any time; just be aware that, once a new locale is added, if some validations are present on your fields, those validations will be enforced for every locale.
-Records already created will therefore be marked as "invalid", and you won't be able to update your records until all the validations are satisfied for all the locales.
-For more information, take a look at the [Data migration](/docs/content-modelling/data-migration) chapter.